Spring 2019 Course

 Wakefield, MA 01880

-This course is a continuation of the IEEE course “DSP for Wireless Communications” also taught by Dan Boschen, detailing digital signal processing most applicable to practical real world problems and applications in radio communication systems.
-Students need not have taken the Part I course if they are familiar with basic DSP concepts.
+Course Summary: This course builds on the IEEE course “DSP for Wireless Communications” also taught by Dan Boschen, further detailing digital signal processing most applicable to practical real-world problems and applications in radio communication systems.
+Students need not have taken the prior course if they are familiar with fundamental DSP concepts such as the Laplace and Z transform and basic digital filter design principles.
+The course title has been changed with some minor additions but this is the same course that was previously taught titled “More DSP for Wireless Communications”, with the addition of Python demonstrations using Jupyter Notebooks.

 This course brings together core DSP concepts to address signal processing challenges encountered in radios and modems for modern wireless communications.
 Specific areas covered include carrier and timing recovery, equalization, automatic gain control, and considerations to mitigate the effects of RF and channel distortions such as multipath, phase noise and amplitude/phase offsets.

-All engineers involved in or interested in signal processing for wireless communications.
-Students should have either taken the first part of this course “DSP for Wireless Communications” or have been sufficiently exposed to basic signal processing concepts such as Fourier, Laplace, and Z-transforms, Digital filter (FIR/IIR) structures, and representation of complex digital and analog signals in the time and frequency domains.
+Target Audience: All engineers involved in or interested in signal processing for wireless communications.
+Students should have either taken the earlier course “DSP for Wireless Communications” or have been sufficiently exposed to basic signal processing concepts such as Fourier, Laplace, and Z-transforms, Digital filter (FIR/IIR) structures, and representation of complex digital and analog signals in the time and frequency domains.
 Please contact Dan at firstname.lastname@example.org if you are uncertain about your background or if you would like more information on the course.

 Topics / Schedule:

-DSP Review, Radio Architectures, Transforms, Mapping to Digital, Pulse Shaping, Eye Diagrams
+Class 1: DSP Review, Radio Architectures, Digital Mapping, Pulse Shaping, Eye Diagrams

-Dan Boschen has a MS in Communications and Signal Processing from Northeastern University, with over 20 years of experience in system and hardware design for radio transceivers and modems.
+Speaker’s Bio: Dan Boschen has a MS in Communications and Signal Processing from Northeastern University, with over 25 years of experience in system and hardware design for radio transceivers and modems.
 He has held various positions at Signal Technologies, MITRE, Airvana and Hittite Microwave designing and developing transceiver hardware from baseband to antenna for wireless communications systems.
-Dan is currently at Microsemi (formerly Symmetricom) leading design efforts for advanced frequency and time solutions.
+Dan is currently at Microchip (formerly Microsemi and Symmetricom) leading design efforts for advanced frequency and time solutions.